simeononsecurity/simeononsecurity.ch/content/articles/how-to-build-and-manage-an-effective-cybersecurity-awareness-training-program/index.en.md

 ### 1. Tailor the Training Content to the Target Audience

-To ensure the effectiveness of the training, it is essential to **tailor the content to the target audience**.
+To ensure the effectiveness of the training, you need to **tailor the content to the target audience**.
 Different job roles have different levels of cyber risk exposure and require unique training.
 For example, the training for IT staff should be more technical and detailed, while the training for non-technical staff should be more basic and focused on practical advice.
 By tailoring the training content to the target audience, organizations can ensure that the training is relevant, engaging, and effective.

 ______